 - inhibition of platelet aggregation (blood stickiness)

-- improved pulmonary function
+- improves pulmonary function

-- improvement in ischemic heart disease
+- prevents ischemic heart disease

-- reduction in serum cholesterol levels
+- reduces serum cholesterol levels

-- significant improvement in blood flow to the brain
+- increases blood flow to the brain

-- reduction of blood pressure
+- normalizes blood pressure

-EDTA costs about $70 per treatment, in Mexico, and probably about $100 in the U.S. You need between 20 and 30 treatments, depending on how badly you are poisoned by these toxic metals.
-It isn't cheap, but it is worth it to me.
-I am convinced it works, and I am convinced I shouldn't have lead and mercury in my brain.
+EDTA costs about $70 per treatment, in Mexico, and probably about $100 in the U.S. You need between 20 and 30 treatments, depending on how badly you

-I began the EDTA Chelation in 1998, and by November 2004 I have already taken
+I began the EDTA Chelation in 1998, and by November 2004 I have already taken about 35 treatments.

 The reason I want to remove lead and mercury and aluminum from my body is because I think this will help lower the probability of cancer, heart attack, and strokes, and I also think it will lower the probability that I will get diseases of the brain such as Parkinson and Alzheimer.